CoolCoder1111/Programming-Repository/README.md

 Filename: NetworkDesign.jpeg
 Description: it  is a diagram of how a network works using two computers, a printer, a modem, and a router.

+Filename: SQLQuery.png
+Description: It is a image of code that takes all the data from the OrderDetails table, sorts the quantity by >20, and filters it by the Product ID.